whitehathackerpr/BIZ_MANAGE_PRO/README.md

 ## 🙏 Acknowledgments

+- FastAPI team for the excellent web framework
 - Material-UI team for the amazing UI components
-- Flask team for the excellent web framework
 - React team for the powerful frontend library
 - All contributors who have helped shape this project